-1. In auscultation, as in percussion, corresponding situations on the two sides of the chest are to be explored successively, and compared.
+In auscultation, as in percussion, corresponding situations on the two sides of the chest are to be explored successively, and compared.
 When the stethoscope is used, the pectoral extremity must be applied on each side with the same degree of pressure; this is especially essential in the comparison of vocal sounds.
 In immediate auscultation, the ear is to be applied with a certain degree of force, and a thin layer of clothing does not interfere materially with the perception of auscultatory sounds.
 The ear not applied to the chest may or may not be closed by the finger in listening to the respiratory sounds; it should be closed in listening to the vocal sounds, in order to prevent confusion from attention to the voice from the patient's mouth.
+In immediate auscultation, whenever practised, the auscultator should take a position which will not interfere with the sense of hearing, and not occasion a feeling of discomfort.
+These difficulties are in the way of auscultating with the body bent forward; the sense of hearing is dulled by the gravitation of blood to the head, and the position cannot be maintained without discomfort.
+The person examined, if practicable, should be sitting, and the best position for the auscultator is that of kneeling on one knee, and lowering, if necessary, the body, so that the head may be kept upright.
+These points need not be observed if the binaural stethoscope be used.

-1 The stethoscopes made by Tiemann & Co. and Ford & Co. are reliable.
+1 The stethoscopes made by Tiemann & Co. are reliable.